Award-winning Denver schools

 The Denver School of Science and Technology (DSST) is Stapleton's first charter high school.
 And every year, DSST sends several Denver Public school students into the Colorado workforce by requiring juniors and seniors to complete an internship.
 It’s all part of why 100% of DSST’s graduates were accepted to college over the last few years.

-Westerly Creek Elementary School (K-5) and William R. Roberts ECE-8 are both Denver Public Elementary School.
+Westerly Creek Elementary School (K-5) and William R. Roberts ECE-8 are both Denver Public Schools.

-Bill Roberts offers classes from early childhood development to eighth grade.
-And it’s energy-efficient campus in heated and cooled by geothermal renewable energy.
+William R Roberts includes a middle school, offering classes from early childhood development to eighth grade.
+And it’s energy-efficient campus is heated and cooled by geothermal renewable energy.

 Early Childcare/Daycare Schools